infojam-james/Test-Cases/Investigations/Finalising-an-Investigation/investigations-11.md

 [Return to Contents](https://github.com/infojam-james/test-cases/blob/master/Contents.md)

-#Finalising an Investigation - Notification to Accountable Person
+#Finalising an Investigation - Notification to Case Lead

 ##Description
-A user should receive an email informing them when an investigation has been finalised on an incident for which they are the Accountable Person.
+A user should receive an email informing them when an investigation has been finalised on an incident for which they are the Case Lead.

 ##Preconditions
 + The tester must already be registered with an email address and password.
 + The tester must have health & safety system administrator permissions.
-+ The person the incident happened to must have an Accountable Person (e.g. Assistant Director).
++ The incident the incident happened to must have a Case Lead.
 + The Case Status for the incident in question must be 'Investigation (Review)'.

 ##Assumptions
 + A supported browser is being used.
-+ The tester has access to the email inbox for the Accountable Person of the incident in question.
++ The tester has access to the email inbox for the Case Lead of the incident in question.

 ##Test Steps: